near-guildnet/docs/README.md

 ## Docs

-Use [quickstart.md](quickstart.md) to generate your GuildNet wallet and request for some tokens.
+- If you're familiar with NEAR use the [quickstart.md](quickstart.md) to generate your GuildNet wallet and request for some tokens.

-Then, you can follow the [node_setup.md](node_setup.md) guide to setup your keys and your node, and become a validator on GuildNet!
+- New to NEAR or have a fresh server to setup checkout the [new_node_setup.md](new_node_setup.md) guide.